Housing Discrimination Protections for LGBTQ+ Renters

 HUD issued three program rules that constitute its Equal Access Rule:

-- Equal access to housing for Native American and Native Hawaiian people regardless of sexual orientation or gender identity.
+- Equal access to housing for Native American and Native Hawaiian people regardless of sexual orientation or gender identity

-State Fair Housing Laws
+State Laws for Fair Housing

-Minnesota's Human Rights Act, for example, includes civil rights protections similar to the federal Fair Housing Act.
-It adds sexual orientation and marital status as protected classes.
+For example, Minnesota's Human Rights Act has protections similar to the FHA.
+However, it adds sexual orientation and marital status as protected classes.
 The Human Rights Act also extends the type of housing providers.
 It includes owner-occupied fourplexes and, in some cases, those who rent out rooms in their homes.

 Municipal Action

-Municipalities (such as cities and towns) can also issue their own protections.
-In Minnesota, for example, cities are encouraged to have a designated Fair Housing Officer.
+To continue the example above, Minnesota encourages cities to have a designated Fair Housing Officer.
 This person is in charge of receiving fair housing complaints and providing referral information.

 How To File a Housing Discrimination Complaint

 Have you been the victim of housing discrimination because of your sexual orientation, gender identity, or HIV/AIDS status?
 Contact HUD's Office of Fair Housing and Equal Opportunity at (800) 669-9777 to file a complaint.
-You can also contact a local civil rights attorney to bring a case against the housing provider.